Regulation of Care

 (a) give

-and where appropriate revise the plan if requested to do so by the care
+and where appropriate revise the personal plan if requested to do so by the service

-receiver or his or her representative and whenever there is a significant
+user, or the service user’s representative, and whenever there is a

-change in the care receiver’s health, safety, welfare or support needs.
+significant change in the service user’s health, safety, welfare or

-must prepare and maintain a care record that is sufficiently detailed, contemporaneous
+(4) A registered person must prepare and maintain a care record that is

-and relevant as to ensure that a care receiver’s health, safety and
+sufficiently detailed, contemporaneous and relevant to ensure that a service user’s

 (a) the